Flight nurse: Flight Nursing's Role in Community Health

 The flight nurse is vital to the community.
 They aid in transport and care for the critically ill patient in extreme circumstances.
-These nurses possess a wide scope of practice that allows them to care for these patients in a variety of setting.
+These nurses possess a wide scope of practice that allows them to care for these patients in a variety of settings.
 The flight nurse plays a critical role in the rescues of individuals who need fast, and otherwise inaccessible transport to receive emergency care.
-These nurses have been used in both the military and civilian setting to perform rescue missions.
-The services that they provide expand the reach of hospitals and allow care to take place in rural, desert, or otherwise unreachable locations including mountains, islands, etc. (Scuissiato et al., 2012).
-Therefore, the flight nurse expands access of care to reach all community regions in critical care situations.
+These nurses have been used in both the military and civilian settings to perform rescue missions.
+The services that they provide expand the reach of hospitals and allow care to take place in rural, desert, or otherwise unreachable locations, including mountains, islands, etc. (Scuissiato, et al., 2012).
+Therefore, the flight nurse expands access to all community regions in critical care situations.

 Australia

-Australia has an estimated 20% of land recognised as desert with a rather small population density.
+Australia has an estimated 20% of land recognized as a desert, with a rather small population density.
 Providing health care to these remote rural towns can prove to be quite laborious.
-Australia provides a number of organisations that flight nurses are under employment of.
+Australia provides a number of organizations that flight nurses are employed under.

 United States

-In the United States there are approximately 550,000 people who require emergency or standard medical transport every year.
-Situations involving the need for patients to travel via air transport include patients who have been involved in a bad accident and require transport to an intensive care, patient needs a transplant, or a stable patient who has a medical condition that wants to move closer to family.
+In the United States, there are approximately 550,000 people who require emergency or standard medical transport every year.
+Situations involving the need for patients to travel via air transport include patients who have been involved in a bad accident and require transport to an intensive care unit, patients who need a transplant, or a stable patient who has a medical condition and wants to move closer to family.
 Flight nursing also plays a critical role in transporting a critically ill patient who lives in a rural community to a hospital that has the resources necessary to provide the care needed to the patient.
 Teams involved in the air transport of a patient can include nurse/nurse, nurse/paramedic, nurse/physician, nurse/respiratory therapist, or paramedic/paramedic, depending on the needs of the patient.
 When transporting a patient who is on vasoactive medications or vasodilator medications, the nurse is responsible for titrating the drips to maintain the hemodynamic parameters within the ordered range and the critical care needed for the patient.